-Jordan Pickford to face no further action after Virgil van Dijk challenge
+Jordan Pickford to face no further action after Virgil Van Dijk challenge

-Everton keeper Jordan Pickford will face no further action over the challenge which left Liverpool defender Virgil van Dijk facing knee surgery.
+Everton goalkeeper Jordan Pickford will face no further action over his challenge on Virgil Van Dijk but has been targeted on social media in messages that are being investigated by Merseyside Police.

-The PA news agency understands the England international will escape punishment as the incident during Saturday’s 2-2 derby draw at Goodison Park was seen by the match officials.
+The PA news agency understands the England international will escape punishment for his tackle during Saturday’s 2-2 derby draw that left Van Dijk needing knee surgery because the incident was seen by the match officials.

 Under the Football Association’s disciplinary rules, retrospective action can be taken if an incident was either not seen at the time or when it was reviewed by VAR.

-The incident was reviewed by VAR official David Coote with the Holland international adjudged to have been offside before he was caught by the keeper, although it was later suggested that the actual challenge had not been re-examined and referee Michael Oliver was not asked to take a second look.
+The incident was reviewed by VAR official David Coote, with the Holland international adjudged to have been offside before he was caught by the keeper, although it was later suggested the actual challenge had not been re-examined and referee Michael Oliver was not asked to take a second look.

 However, former referee Dermot Gallagher has insisted Pickford should have been dismissed.